anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     |---- pledge-status response --->|
     |                                |
 ~~~~
-{: #exchangesfig_uc2_5 title='Pledge-status handling between registrar-agent and pledge' artwork-align="left"}
+{: #exchangesfig_uc2_5 title='Pledge-status handling between Registrar-Agent and pledge' artwork-align="left"}

 ### Pledge-Status - Request (Registrar-Agent to Pledge) {#exchanges_uc2_5a}

-The registrar-agent requests the pledge-status via HTTP POST on the defined pledge endpoint: "/.well-known/brski/qps"
+The Registrar-Agent requests the pledge-status via HTTP POST on the defined pledge endpoint: "/.well-known/brski/qps"

-The registrar-agent Content-Type header for the pledge-status request is: `application/jose+json`.
+The Registrar-Agent Content-Type header for the pledge-status request is: `application/jose+json`.
 It contains information on the requested status-type, the time and date the request is created, and the product serial-number of the pledge contacted as shown in {{stat_req_def}}.
-The pledge-status request is signed by registrar-agent using the private key corresponding to the EE (RegAgt) certificate.
+The pledge-status request is signed by Registrar-Agent using the private key corresponding to the EE (RegAgt) certificate.

 The following Concise Data Definition Language (CDDL) {{RFC8610}} explains the structure of the format for the pledge-status request.
 It is defined following the status telemetry definitions in BRSKI {{RFC8995}}.
 Consequently, format and semantics of pledge-status requests below are for version 1.
 The version field is included to permit significant changes to the pledge-status request and response in the future.
-A pledge or a registrar-agent that receives a pledge-status request with a version larger than it knows about SHOULD log the contents and alert a human.
+A pledge or a Registrar-Agent that receives a pledge-status request with a version larger than it knows about SHOULD log the contents and alert a human.

 ~~~~
 <CODE BEGINS>